gabkhanfig/CubicScript/docs/SCRIPT.md

 References, or primitive types (Array, Map, Set) containing references, may **never** be stored in classes, with the one exception being shared references.

+### Unique References

+Unique references own some data, and enforce thread synchronization on it.
+Furthermore, weak references can be created from a Unique instance, which will invalidate themselves in a thread safe way when the owning Unique instance is freed.
+Calling `Unique.new(...)`, passing in ownership (move or copy) of some value, will make a unique instance.
+The type of the value may not be a reference (`&` or `&mut`) type.

+Unique references are not trivially copyable.

 ### Shared References

-There are situations where references need to be stored, but the lifetimes of them cannot be reasonably validated on their own, especially given frame boundaries.
-As such, the compromise is using shared, atomic reference counted objects.
-Creating a new one is as simple as `Shared.new(...)`, passing in ownership (move or copy) of some value.
+Shared references use atomic reference counting to share ownership of some data, and enforce thread synchronization on it.
+There can be multiple owners of the same Shared data, destroying the actual data when there are no more alive Shared references.
+Furthermore, weak references can be created from a Shared instance, which will invalidate themselves in a thread safe way when the owning Shared instance is freed.
+Calling `Shared.new(...)`, passing in ownership (move or copy) of some value, will make a unique instance.
 The type of the value may not be a reference (`&` or `&mut`) type.
+Trying to acquire the same Shared object in the same `sync` block is fine, as the second acquisition will be ignored.

 Shared references are trivially copyable.